 The goal of Cheyenne-Eagle Butte School is to prepare students with the academic, spiritual, physical, cultural, and social skills needed to be productive world citizens and lifelong learners in technological world.
 This is achieved through the monitoring of student progress and pathways that are consistent with South Dakota High School Standards.
-One of the tools utilized for this purpose is the use of the South Dakota MyLife career planning platform to prepare individualized personal learning plans.
-Additionally, students receive one-to-one counseling, interest inventories, and participation in college and career readiness events and family nights.
+One of the tools utilized for this purpose is the use of the C-EB Graduation Plan Additionally, students receive one-to-one counseling, interest inventories, and participation in college and career readiness events and family nights.
 High School students will be assigned an advisor to assist with preparation for college and career readiness.